Hanani-Tutte for approximating maps of graphs: Introduction

 A priori, it is hard to see if the algorithmic problem of deciding whether $(G,H,\varphi)$ is approximable by an embedding is tractable even in the case when $G$ is a path.
 Here, the main problem are extremes of $\varphi$, which can be though of as ``tips of spurs'',\jk{Cortese et al. tomu rikaji "cusps"} such as yellow and gray vertices in Figure~\ref{fig:exSimple0}, since combinatorially there are two ways of approximating the drawing of the two edges incident to such an extreme by an embedding.
-However, the algorithmic question of deciding whether $(P,H,\varphi)$ is approximable by an embedding\jk{tady by se hodilo mit formalni definici toho problemu (neco jako "3-SAT".. treba APP, to ted leti ;))} \rf{v tejto casti clanku nechceme byt prehnane formalny, neviem co je APP}\jk{App... prihoriva? :) to nebyl uplne seriozni navrh.
-Ale slo mi o to nekde na zacatku definovat problem - "aproximabilita toho a toho" / "clustered planarity with embedded pipes" / "weak embeddability of something", at se to pak muze pouzivat jako pojem, a nemusi se to opisovat dlouhou vetou.} can be reduced to constructing the derivative and checking whether the obtained drawing of $H'$ is an embedding.
-Since the latter can be easily carried out in a polynomial time\jk{nezapomina se tu na iterovani te derivace az do ...aleluja?...az z te cesty zbyde jen jeden vrchol?} \rf{vyssie hovorime, ze cesta sa skrati po derivacii} this makes the problem tractable.\jk{nemam rad to slovo tractable, zda se mi takove vagni.
-Mame celou complexity zoo na zaskatulkovani...}
+However, the algorithmic question of deciding whether $(P,H,\varphi)$ is approximable by an embedding can be reduced to constructing the derivative and checking whether the obtained drawing of $H'$ is an embedding.
+Since the latter can be easily carried out in a polynomial time this makes the problem tractable.

 M. Skopenkov~\cite{Sko03_approximability} extended the ideas of Minc to the case of subcubic graphs mapped into a circle; that is, the case when $H$ is a cycle.
 In this case a $\mathbb{Z}_2$-approximation of the derivative is constructed given that the original instance was $\mathbb{Z}_2$-approximable.
 In Skopenkov's version of the derivative, the graph $H'$ is still a subgraph of the line graph of the original graph, and the $\mathbb{Z}_2$-approximability of the instance implies that $H'$ is planar; this last fact is also true in our definition of the derivative.